 Port Reading Junction (Manville)

 - This work will enable simultaneous train movements through a busy junction served by CSX, NS and Conrail that can currently only accommodate one train at a time.
 The project involves work on each of the railroads.
-Conrail’s element is complete and CSX’s element will follow this year.
+Conrail’s and CSX’s elements are complete.
 This project was funded with SAFTEA-LU Liberty Corridor earmark money as well as Conrail, CSX and NS funds.

 ** This figure includes current and former employees.